-The target levels and limits of risk appetite indicators are decided by the Management Committee and the Board of Directors at the beginning of each fiscal year to be consistent with management targets, financial objectives and business plans, based on the portfolio planning which reflects our risk-taking policy.
+The target levels and limits of risk appetite indicators are decided by the Management Committee and the Board of Directors at the beginning of each fiscal year to be consistent with management targets, financial objectives and business plans, based on the risk-taking policy and portfolio plan.
+We also set various risk capital limits and upper limits for credit, market and liquidity risks as to be consistent with business plans, and the target levels and limits of risk appetite indicators.